Displays

 If you have a crazy negative glucose prediction - it is likely that you set an Override with a tiny Overall Insulin Needs percentage.

-• Do not panic - this is a prediction only; not reality.
+- Do not panic - this is a prediction only; not reality - follow the link above.

 If you tap on the Glucose Chart itself, it will open the Predicted Glucose chart described below.

-The predicted glucose view is a great way to gain insight into the various components’ importance in Loop’s prediction of eventual glucose.
+The predicted glucose view is a great way to gain insight into the various components that are included in the Loop glucose prediction.
+The GIF below illustrates how the graph is changed by turning off one component of the prediction.

 Display Only